simpledotorg/hearts360/README.md

 **Monthly registrations** at the end of each month are the patients registered during the month.

-**Cumulative registered patients** at the end of each month are the total number of patients registered before the end of the month and are not dead.
+**Cumulative registered patients** at the end of each month are the total number of patients registered before the end of the month and are not **dead**.

 > [!TIP]
 > This number should be growing with time.
 More recent months should have a greater number than older months.